Self-service Portals will save you time so that you can have more “me” time.

 Consistency – Do not underestimate the power of consistency.
 Consistency in font, colour, language, and position of navigational aids throughout the self-service experience will enable users to develop and rely on patterns that will improve their experience by decreasing the time taken to complete a task.

 Layout – An effective layout draws attention to what is most important.
-Contrasting element size, colour, and placement should reduce complexity and indicate where user’s attention should be focused.
+Contrasting element size, colour, and placement should reduce complexity and indicate where the user’s attention should be focused.